Mr-Coxall/Computer-Based-Problem-Solving/docs/holding-data/arrays-and-for-each.rst

 		template<size_t N>
 		int SumOfNumbers(std::array<int, N> listOfNumbers) {
-		    // this functions add up all the numbers in the list
+		    // this function adds up all the numbers in a list

 		    int total = 0;

-		    // add up each element in an array, randomNumbers for (int aSingleElement : listOfNumbers){
+		    // add up each element in an array, listOfNumbers for (int aSingleElement : listOfNumbers){
 		        total += aSingleElement;
 		    }